Crash Dive: Background

-Part of the film was shot at Submarine Base New London, Connecticut. are visible in the early part of the film.
+Part of the film was shot at Naval Submarine Base New London, Connecticut. are visible in the early part of the film.
 The PT boats seen near the beginning are the 77-foot Elco type.
 The submarine primarily featured as Corsair was the experimental USS Marlin, with a conning tower modified to resemble her sister USS Mackerel.
 A few O-class and R-class submarines, built in World War I and used for training in World War II, are visible in the background of some shots.
 For wartime security reasons, no submarine classes used in combat in World War II appear in the film.
 USS Semmes is seen in one shot; there are probably not many good Technicolor views of a four-stack destroyer available today.
 Semmes was being used as a sonar testbed at the time.

-One of the scenes in the movie was similar to that in the film Destination Tokyo (1943) starring Cary Grant, where the submarines follow an enemy tanker into their naval base through a minefield.
-Another similar plot theme was in the 1954 movie Hell and High Water about an island base to be used to launch a Boeing B-29 Superfortress in U.S. markings for an atomic bomb attack.
+One of the scenes in the film was similar to that in Destination Tokyo (1943) starring Cary Grant, where the submarines follow an enemy tanker into their naval base through a minefield.
+Another similar plot device was in the 1954 film Hell and High Water about an island base to be used to launch a Tupolev Tu-4, a copy of the Boeing B-29 Superfortress, in U.S. markings for an sneak atomic bomb attack.

 One interesting feature of the film is the significant role of African-American actor Ben Carter as messman Oliver Cromwell Jones.
-While most World War II movies (particularly those made during the war) feature few, if any, African-American characters, Crash Dive is a notable exception.
-Although Carter plays a stereotypical role as a low ranking sailor, his character is more developed than most African-American characters of the time by being shown to be a confidant to a higher ranking crewmember.
+While most World War II films (particularly those made during the war) feature few, if any, African-American characters, Crash Dive is a notable exception.
+Although Carter plays a stereotypical role as a low ranking sailor (at that time, Blacks could only serve as cooks and messmen), his character is more developed than most African-American characters of the time by being shown to be a confidant to a higher ranking crew member.
 Jones (Ben Carter) also participates in a commando raid late in the film.

-A scene which subtly comments on the racial mores of the time depicts the white sailors blackening their faces in preparation for that nighttime raid.
-Upon walking in and seeing them Jones laughs then reports loudly "I'm the only born commando here!".
+It is possible portions of the film were inspired by the actions of the Greenland Patrol, a U.S. Coast Guard unit which patrolled the waters off Greenland, looking for Nazi weather stations and submarines.
+One such weather station was captured in June, 1941, which among other things impeded accurate German weather forecasting.
+Its personnel were taken to Boston and interned.
+The incident was classified at the time because the United States was not at war with Germany.
+But after Pearl Harbor, this information was released to the American public.

 Awards

-The film won the Academy Award for Best Visual Effects (Fred Sersen, Roger Heman Sr.) at the 16th Academy Awards.
+Fred Sersen and Roger Heman Sr. won the Academy Award for Best Visual Effects at the 16th Academy Awards.